 What does this mean for banks and credit unions?
-Shifting your customer support strategy to a predominantly self-service model presents some challenges.
-But let’s start with the benefits: customer empowerment, lower costs, and happier customers.
+Shifting your customer support strategy to a predominantly self-service model presents some challenges, but let’s start with the benefits: customer empowerment, lower costs, and a better banking customer experience.

 A thoughtful approach to self-service can empower your customers, providing them with the means to learn and understand at their own speed.
 The experience is pleasant, they find what they need with minimal time spent, and they leave with a positive impression of the interaction.

 “69% of customers want to resolve as many issues as possible on their own, and 63% of customers always or almost always start with a search on a company’s online resources when they have an issue.”

 A self-service customer journey is far more cost-effective than one that involves interacting with a human agent.
 Based on a recent report by Gartner, a live channel contact costs on average $8.91, while a self-service contact such as a banking chatbot costs only $0.10—less than 0.01% of the cost of human interaction.

 per contact for live support

 By diverting the majority of inquiries to a predominantly self-service model, you can save money and use your resources more efficiently.

 Along with the satisfaction of figuring it out for themselves, your customers will view the interaction as a success.
 This will be reflected in your C-SAT and Net Promoter scores.
 Happy customers tend to stick around so this outcome will also have a positive impact on your share of wallet.

 Your customers want to help themselves.
 Embrace this shift in service models.
 You’re not forcing an inconvenient experience onto them—you’re giving them exactly what they want.